keanduque/tc_generator/README.md

 ## Overview

-This is is a simplified app for Terms & Condition Generator based on iubenda tasks, that can able to generate template when executed.
+This is is a simplified app for Terms & Condition Generator based on iubenda tasks, that can able to generate template when executed using command line based on the instruction for take home challenge.

+This support phpunit named TermsGeneratorTest.php that you can run also in the terminal

-This app was made using PHP 8.2.4.
+This simple app was made using PHP 8.2.4.
 Be sure to check their documentation.

 ## App Features: